jessica-chouu/SentimentAnalysis_MovieReviews/README.md

 ## 🖥️ User Interface Demo
 How It Works
-1. User Input: Users enter a movie name in the input field, and the system automatically retrieves relevant reviews using the TMDb API.
+1. **User Input**: Users enter a movie name in the input field, and the system automatically retrieves relevant reviews using the TMDb API.
-2. Sentiment Analysis: The retrieved reviews are processed using a TF-IDF vectorizer and Logistic Regression model to classify them as positive or negative.
+2. **Sentiment Analysis**: The retrieved reviews are processed using a TF-IDF vectorizer and Logistic Regression model to classify them as positive or negative.
-3. Results Display: The system presents the number of positive and negative reviews, along with a bar chart visualization of the sentiment distribution.
+3. **Results Display**: The system presents the number of positive and negative reviews, along with a bar chart visualization of the sentiment distribution.

 ## 📌 Conclusion
 The project built a high-performing sentiment classifier using TF-IDF and Logistic Regression.
 With real-time TMDb integration and a user-friendly Streamlit UI, this tool automates review analysis, offering practical value to media, film, and marketing professionals.